How Does the Rainfall Behave in Bolivia? A Full Overview

 La Paz

-La Paz receives a lot of rainfall at the end of the year.
-Heavy and dangerous rainy and hail storms commonly occur from December to February every year, maybe from 1 to 5 of these events in these months.
+La Paz receives considerable rainfall at the end of the year.
+Heavy, *and potentially dangerous, rain and hailstorms commonly occur* every year from December to February, with perhaps one to five such events during these months.

-From April to August, you won’t see almost any rainy days and all the time the sun will be very shiny in the sky without any clouds.
-But from September to March, particularly from December to February, many of these days will be very cloudy, and sometimes heavy rain and hail storms will happen.
+From April to August, you’ll experience almost no rainy days, and the sun will typically shine brightly in a cloudless sky.
+However, from September to March, particularly from December to February, many days will be very cloudy, with occasional heavy rain and hailstorms.

-Some years ago, very heavy hail storms in January and February brought even tragedies to the city, killing tens of people, as you can read in another note we have on the topic (Does it snow in La Paz? all the details).
-As you may know, La Paz is quite cold, so instead of rainfall, you get in many cases just hail during this wet season.
+Some years ago, very intense hailstorms in January and February even caused tragedies in the city, resulting in dozens of fatalities, as you can read in another article we’ve written on the topic (Does it snow in La Paz?
+All the details).
+As you may know, La Paz is quite cold, so instead of rainfall, you often get *hail during this wet season*.

-La Paz gets an annual rainfall of 515mm.
-It gets an average of 450mm from September to March and 65mm from April to August, being from December to February the most rainy months of the year.
+La Paz receives an average annual rainfall of 515mm.
+It receives an average of 450mm from September to March and 65mm from April to August, with December to February being the rainiest months of the year.

 El Alto

-El Alto is very close to La Paz city, only 15 minutes away by car.
-So in general, both cities experience the same amount of rainfall during the year, but El Alto has a little bit more rainfall than La Paz.
+El Alto is very close to La Paz city, only a 15-minute drive away.
+Therefore, in general, both cities experience similar amounts of rainfall throughout the year, although El Alto has slightly more rainfall than La Paz.

-What happens in El Alto is that at the end of the year, particularly from December to February, there will be a lot of rain, but in many cases, this rainfall will be just hail or snow.
-However, in the middle of the year, in June, July, and August, almost no rainfall will be present, but in some cases, 1 to 5 very light snow storms will occur.
-In general, in the middle of the year, the sun will be shining every day with no clouds in the sky.
+In El Alto, at the end of the year, particularly from December to February, there will be significant rainfall, *but in many cases, this precipitation will be in the form of hail or snow*.
+However, in the middle of the year, in June, July, and August, almost no rainfall will occur, though in some cases, one to five very light snowstorms may occur.
+Generally, in the middle of the year, the sun will shine brightly every day with a clear sky.

-El Alto gets an annual rainfall of 625mm.
-It gets an average of 550mm from September to March and 75mm from April to August, being from December to February the most rainy months of the year.
+El Alto receives an average annual rainfall of 625mm.
+It receives an average of 550mm from September to March and 75mm from April to August, with December to February being the rainiest months of the year.

 Cochabamba

-This main city of Bolivia receives a moderate amount of rainfall at the end of the year, not being really dangerous for its citizens, but it sometimes can trigger floods in some poor neighborhoods in the South of the city.
-On the other hand, in the dry season between April and August, you won’t experience almost any rain at all, most of the days will be sunny without any clouds in the sky.
+This major Bolivian city receives a moderate amount of rainfall at the end of the year.
+While it’s not typically dangerous for residents, it can sometimes trigger flooding in some lower-income neighborhoods in the southern part of the city.
+On the other hand, during the dry season between April and August, you’ll experience almost no rain, and most days will be sunny with clear skies.

-There you won’t experience overwhelming rainfall, this city has one of the best climates in Bolivia to live in, and this fact includes the absence of heavy rain or hail storms, or dangerous floods that can put the life of people at risk.
+You won’t encounter overwhelming rainfall in Cochabamba.
+This city has one of the best climates in Bolivia for living, and this includes the absence of heavy rain or hailstorms, or dangerous floods that could threaten people’s lives.

-Cochabamba gets an annual rainfall of 440mm.
-It gets an average of 420mm from September to March and 20mm from April to August, being from December to February the most rainy months of the year.
+Cochabamba receives an average annual rainfall of 440mm.
+It receives an average of 420mm from September to March and 20mm from April to August, with December to February being the rainiest months of the year.

 Santa Cruz

-Santa Cruz also experiences a lot of rainy days and even tropical storms at the end of the year, particularly from December to February.
-In many cases, the sky will be very cloudy and when these rainfalls occur some parts of the city will become flooded, mostly the poor neighborhoods that are on the outskirts.
+Santa Cruz also experiences numerous rainy days and *even tropical storms* at the end of the year, particularly from December to February.
+In many cases, the sky will be very overcast, and when these rainfalls occur, some parts of the city will become flooded, primarily the lower-income neighborhoods on the outskirts.

-Tropical storms in Santa Cruz can be quite dangerous also and impose risks to people on the streets and they can happen from about 2 to 5 times per year.
-A lot of rain falls in these climatic events as if you were in an Amazonian rainforest, with also wild winds that can reach even 80 miles per hour.
+Tropical storms in Santa Cruz can be quite dangerous and pose risks to people on the streets.
+They can occur approximately two to five times per year.
+Heavy rainfall occurs during these climatic events, as if you were in an Amazonian rainforest, accompanied by strong winds that can reach speeds of up to 80 miles per hour.

-In contrast, between April and August, the city won’t experience too much rain, and almost no floods will occur, but there will still be some rainy days.
-In a climate event called “Surazo“, the rain can become hail in rare cases, it may happen from time to time in the city in these driest months of the year.
+In contrast, between April and August, the city won’t experience much rain, and almost no floods will occur, *although there will still be some rainy days*.
+During a climatic event called “Surazo,” the rain can turn into hail in rare cases; this may happen occasionally during these drier months of the year.

-Santa Cruz gets an annual rainfall of 1,485mm.
-It gets an average of 1,090mm from September to March and 395mm from April to August, being from December to February the most rainy months of the year.
+Santa Cruz receives an average annual rainfall of 1,485mm.
+It receives an average of 1,090mm from September to March and 395mm from April to August, with December to February being the rainiest months of the year.

 Oruro

-While Oruro doesn’t receive a huge amount of rain at the end of the year, particularly from December to February, in some cases heavy rain storms can happen, to the point that in the past they’ve provoked housing-destroying floods in the outskirts of the city, where many poor communities are settled.
+While Oruro doesn’t receive a large amount of rain at the end of the year, particularly from December to February, *in some cases, heavy rainstorms can occur*.
+In the past, these have even caused floods that destroyed housing on the outskirts of the city, where many lower-income communities are located.

-These floods are not because of the huge rain, but because of the poor sewage system of these parts of the city.
-On the other hand, in the dry season, which happens from April to August, almost no rain will be present and, as in other parts of the west of the country, almost only very sunny but cold and dry days will be predominant.
+These floods are not solely due to heavy rainfall but also to the inadequate drainage systems in these parts of the city.
+On the other hand, during the dry season, from April to August, almost no rain will occur.
+As in other parts of western Bolivia, most days will be very sunny but cold and dry.

-It’s worth mentioning that, while Oruro’s carnival is happening, which takes place at the end of February or at the beginning of March, you’ll experience a mix of cloudy days with significant rain and also warm enough sunny days with few clouds in the sky.
+It’s worth mentioning that during Oruro’s carnival, which takes place at the end of February or the beginning of March, you’ll experience a mix of cloudy days with significant rainfall and also warm, sunny days with few clouds.

-Oruro gets an annual rainfall of 400mm.
-It gets an average of 360mm from September to March and 40mm from April to August, being from December to February the most rainy months of the year.
+Oruro receives an average annual rainfall of 400mm.
+It receives an average of 360mm from September to March and 40mm from April to August, with December to February being the rainiest months of the year.

 Potosí

-Potosí will also experience a lot more rain between December and February than in the middle of the year.
-In these months there will be quite enough rain to create some little floods across some neighborhoods in the city, but none of them will be especially dangerous for natives or tourists.
+Potosí also experiences significantly more rain between December and February than in the middle of the year.
+During these months, there will be enough rain to cause minor flooding across some neighborhoods in the city, but none of them will be particularly dangerous for residents or tourists.

-In addition to this, when the dry season occurs, particularly from May to July, almost no rainfall will happen in this city and more than 95% of the days will be very sunny with no clouds in the sky.
-Nevertheless, in these months some snow storms will occur, maybe 2-5, they’ll be very light and even enjoyable.
+Additionally, during the dry season, particularly from May to July, almost no rainfall will occur in this city, and more than 95% of the days will be very sunny with no clouds in the sky.
+However, during these months, some snowstorms will occur, perhaps two to five, but they will be very light and even enjoyable.

-Also, it’s remarkable that in the Uyuni’s Salt, there will be also no rain in the middle of the year and it will be one of the driest coldest places to be in Bolivia.
-But, right inside the salt terrain, some floods will happen between December and March, so take this into account when you are visiting this place.
+It’s also notable that in the Uyuni Salt Flats, there will be no rain in the middle of the year, and it will be one of the driest and coldest places in Bolivia.
+However, directly within the salt flat terrain, *some flooding will occur between December and March*.
+Keep this in mind when visiting this location.

-Potosí gets an annual rainfall of 425mm.
-It gets an average of 400mm from September to March and 25mm from April to August, being from December to February the most rainy months of the year.
+Potosí receives an average annual rainfall of 425mm.
+It receives an average of 400mm from September to March and 25mm from April to August, with December to February being the rainiest months of the year.

 Sucre

-Sucre experiences a lot of rainfall at the end of the year, more certainly from December to February.
-In some cases, heavy hail storms can happen and these can even threaten people’s lives, as it occurred in 2021 when a hail event killed 4 people in that city.
+Sucre experiences considerable rainfall at the end of the year, particularly from December to February.
+In some cases, severe hailstorms can occur, *and these can even pose a threat to people’s lives, as occurred in 2021 when *a hail event resulted in four deaths* in the city.

-So, whenever you stay in this city between December and March, be careful with possible rain or hail storms that can occur suddenly and catch you off guard.
-When these events happen, rapidly find a solid highly elevated place to guard yourself.
+Therefore, whenever you’re in this city between December and March, be cautious about potential rain or hailstorms that can occur suddenly and unexpectedly.
+When these events happen, *quickly find a solid, elevated location for shelter*.

-On the other hand, when the dry season is, between April and August, this city, like most parts of the country, won’t experience too much rain and most of the days will be very sunny with very few clouds in the sky.
+On the other hand, during the dry season, from April to August, this city, like most parts of the country, won’t experience much rain, and most days will be very sunny with very few clouds in the sky.

-Sucre gets an annual rainfall of 640mm.
-It gets an average of 600mm from September to March and 40mm from April to August, being from December to February the most rainy months of the year.
+Sucre receives an average annual rainfall of 640mm.
+It receives an average of 600mm from September to March and 40mm from April to August, with December to February being the rainiest months of the year.

 Tarija

-In this tempered city, there will also be an important amount of rainfall at the end of the year, from December to February, but almost always these rain or hail storms won’t be a threat for people’s lives and will only cause minor floods in some neighborhoods of the city, but also in its downtown area.
+In this temperate city, there will also be a significant amount of rainfall at the end of the year, from December to February.
+However, almost always, these rain or hailstorms won’t pose a threat to people’s lives and will only cause minor flooding in some neighborhoods of the city, as well as in its downtown area.

-On the other hand, during the dry season from April to August, like in the rest of the country, almost no rain will occur in the city and the vast majority of the days will be very sunny, tempered, dry, and with very few clouds in the sky.
+On the other hand, during the dry season from April to August, like in the rest of the country, almost no rain will occur in the city, and the vast majority of days will be very sunny, temperate, dry, and with very few clouds in the sky.

-Tarija gets an annual rainfall of 595mm.
-It gets an average of 575mm from September to March and 20mm from April to August, being from December to February the most rainy months of the year.
+Tarija receives an average annual rainfall of 595mm.
+It receives an average of 575mm from September to March and 20mm from April to August, with December to February being the rainiest months of the year.

 Trinidad

-Trinidad is very close to important rivers, and at the end of the year in the wet season, they can sometimes become overflowed, causing floods in several neighborhoods of this small city.
-Additionally, Trinidad is located very close to the Amazonas, so it gets a lot of rain the whole year.
-Important rainstorms occur between December and February, and sometimes they can last for days.
+Trinidad is very close to major rivers, and at the end of the year, during the wet season, these rivers can sometimes overflow, causing flooding in several neighborhoods of this small city.
+Additionally, Trinidad is located very close to the Amazon, so it receives a lot of rain throughout the year.
+Significant rainstorms occur between December and February, and sometimes they can last for days.

-During the dry season, between April and August, Trinidad will still experience a quite high amount of rainfall, but not enough to trigger floods or overflowed rivers.
-In this season, there will be a mix of mostly sunny days with almost no clouds, but also many cloudy days and some rain along the day.
+During the dry season, between April and August, Trinidad will still experience a considerable amount of rainfall, but not enough to trigger floods or overflowing rivers.
+In this season, there will be a mix of mostly sunny days with almost no clouds, but also many cloudy days and some rain throughout the day.

-Trinidad gets an annual rainfall of 1,910mm.
-It gets an average of 1,575mm from September to March and 335mm from April to August, being from December to February the most rainy months of the year.
+Trinidad receives an average annual rainfall of 1,910mm.
+It receives an average of 1,575mm from September to March and 335mm from April to August, with December to February being the rainiest months of the year.

 Cobija

-Cobija is a city that is inside the Amazonas region, so it really experiences a lot of rain the whole year (like in Amazonian rainforests), and much more from December to February.
-Also, it doesn’t stop too much in the middle of the year and, the same as Trinidad or even more, a significant amount of rain is still received between May and July.
+Cobija is a city located within the Amazon region, so it experiences substantial rainfall throughout the year (similar to Amazonian rainforests), and even more so from December to February.
+Also, it doesn’t decrease significantly in the middle of the year.
+Similar to Trinidad, or even more so, a considerable amount of rain still falls between May and July.

-This significant volume of rainfall in the wet season can trigger floods in several neighborhoods of the city, as it’s small and rural in many areas.
-These parts of the city don’t have proper sewage systems to stop floods.
-However in the dry season, as we just said, the rain will be less, but not too much, and there will be some important rainy days during this time, but also many sunny days.
+This significant volume of rainfall during the wet season can trigger flooding in several neighborhoods of the city, as it’s small and rural in many areas.
+These parts of the city lack proper sewage systems to prevent flooding.
+However, during the dry season, as we just mentioned, the rain will be less intense, but not dramatically so, and there will be some significant rainy days during this time, as well as many sunny days.

-Cobija gets an annual rainfall of 1,895mm.
-It gets an average of 1,540mm from September to March and 355mm from April to August, being from December to February the most rainy months of the year.
+Cobija receives an average annual rainfall of 1,895mm.
+It receives an average of 1,540mm from September to March and 355mm from April to August, with December to February being the rainiest months of the year.

-Now let’s see the average rain per month for the 6 different climates that Bolivia normally experiences.
+Now let’s examine the average monthly rainfall for the six different climates that Bolivia experiences.

 Amazonian North29029524017085302050100160195260